tsinghua-fib-lab/PIML/README.md

 # PIML
 The official PyTorch implementation of "Physics-infused Machine Learning for Crowd Simulation" (KDD'22)

-To run the training, fine-tuning, and testing process, just run
+To run the training, fine-tuning, and testing process and save the model, just run
 ```
 cd src
 python main.py
 ```
-In this way, the default configuration will be used.
+The result will be saved in the `saved_model` folder.
 If you want to change the configuration, see the `get_args()` function in `src/main.py` for the available options.
 Here are some important options:
 ```
 - `--finetune_flag` to conduct the finetuning process after training.
 - `--data_config` to set the train, valid and test dataset for training.